djhmateer/djhmateer.github.io/_posts/2024-06-15-feature phones.md

 - no wifi calling so terrible signal in my house on Three (will try the other 3 providers)
 - Annoying not being able to take notes
 - Have to carry a wallet now with bank cards

+## Update after a week

+After moving my nano sim over to the Nokia, I've not felt the need to move it back for anything!

+### good

+- I had a lot of free time now...really!
+- I tend to be in the moment more as can't just check my device
+- a friend took a photo of my phone as thinks it is a great idea!
+- Don't worry as much about phone as only costs £30 so no problem if I lose it
+- Kids engage more as don't ask me to play games on my phone
+- Friends kids see my phone and they are getting Nokia's too (so good for them to see grown ups using them)
+- It's nice make phone calls and not WhatsApp messages.

+### bad

+- no idea when bus times are
+- had to remember how to get somewhere as no satnav
+- no idea about traffic conditions
+- calling my wife hard as her cellphone coverage bad / data is fine
+- nervoud about monzo card failing (so am carrying a spare visa card)
+- will start carrrying cash
+- reception in my house is terrrible and demo sim cards not arrived yet.

 ## TODO